alterwear/arduino-firmware/README.md

 const int Pin_PANEL_ON = 2; // originally 2, moved to 10 to try to get things working on Pro Trinket const int Pin_BUSY = 15; // originally 7, moved to 15 to try and get things working on Pro Trinket
 ```
+5. Why didn't it power the Pro Trinket?
+Was it the breadboard?
+  - Attiny85: Operating Voltage: 2.7 - 5.5V for ATtiny25/45/85;  Power Consumption Active Mode: 1 MHz, 1.8V: 300 µA;
+  - Atmega328p: Operating Voltage: 1.8 - 5.5V; Power Consumption at 1MHz, 1.8V, 25degC, Active Mode: 0.2mA
+  - Note: Pro Trinket 5v needs 5V minimum to turn on.
+Should test w/ Pro Trinket 3.3v, and ideally an actual bare Atmega328p chip.

 #### 10 Aug 2018
 **TODOO**
 1. ~~App is acting weird: won't dismiss the pop-up after tagging.
 Need to debug.~~ Done.
-2. Arduino Uno needs more power than NFC can provide - need to test changing pic on large eink display w/ an AtTiny85?
-Christie should have a circuit on her desk.
+2. ~~Arduino Uno needs more power than NFC can provide - need to test changing pic on large eink display w/ an AtTiny85?
+Christie should have a circuit on her desk.~~
 3. Then need to test whether you can send an entire image over....I'm not sure we ever looked at this!
 Everything is a lie.
 4. Build break-out board for SparkFun external EEPROM memory.